BLAINE COUNTY HOUSING AUTHORITY

 Our Vision

-The vision of Blaine County Housing Authority is that all people of low to moderate income will live in safe, attractive, and affordable housing in the community of their choice within Blaine County.
+The vision of Blaine County Housing Authority is that all people of any income will live in safe, attractive, and affordable housing in the community of their choice within Blaine County.
 For our organization, this means expanding services, improving access to housing options, and encouraging economic stability for all.
 We work in partnerships and collaboration with other agencies, developers, organizations, and entities to plan for the sustainable vitality of our community and respond to affordable housing needs, providing timely and efficient service.

 Our Authority